 Scores should be reported in the appropriate #div_x_results channel by a captain of one of the teams, and confirmed by a captain of the other team.
 Scores should be reported in the following format:

 Example: “Splattershark Pros 5 – 3 Tentacle Difficulties”

-If a match is forfeited for any reason, the score will be recorded as a 5 – 0 in favour of the non-forfeiting team.
+If a match is forfeited for any reason, the score will be recorded as if the non-forfeiting team had won a flawless victory; so a 4 – 0 in the case of a best-of-7 match, a 5 – 0 in the case of a best-of-9, a 3 – 0 in the case of a play-all-three, etc.

 The post-season tournament is a once-off tournament, similar to the Seeding Tournaments.
 The goal of the post-season tournament is to give teams a chance to play against teams from other divisions and celebrate the end of the season!
 Participation in the post-season tournament is not required, but the results may be used for seeding divisions in the next Season.